 Let's take a moment to consider how this dilema came about...

 As we know, our Neolithic ancestors experienced an enviable closeness to the Goddess in their ordinary lives, which is sadly missing today.
 Over time, as science and logic came to define and delimit our world, something very precious was lost.
 Even with all of our impressive technical accomplishments, our civilization remains badly lacking in morality and spiritual wisdom.
-Science and logic can not explain the value or purpose of human life, tell us right from wrong, reveal the beauty of our lives in all their spiritual dimensions, or enable us to attain harmony with the mind of Goddess.
+Science and logic can not explain the value or purpose of human life, tell us right from wrong, reveal the beauty of our lives in all their spiritual dimensions, or enable us to attain harmony with the mind of the Goddess.
 Those things can only be found intuitively... yet in most cases our intuition has become quite dull and disfunctional.

 The development of logical thinking was quite natural, as man struggled with various new and complex tasks.
 As a tool for solving mathematical and scientific problems, it works fairly well... however it also has some very serious flaws, which make it unsuitable for resolving moral and spiritual issues.

 For example, logic is based on the premise that all of the facts in a given situation are known to us... yet in many areas of life, that's simply not the case.
-Yet another problem with logic is its obsession with proof.
+Yet another problem with logic is it's obsession with proof.
 In any given situation, we have been taught to mistrust our intuition and demand empirical proof for everything... and if such proof is not immediately available, then we are told to default to the conclusion that our perceptions must not be valid.

-One basic teaching of Zen concerns the subject of ego, which is the cause of most human conflict and injustice in the world.
-After some study, we discover that almost all ego is false, and is detrimental to ourselves and those around us.
+The first of these teachings concerns the subject of ego, which is the cause of most human conflict and injustice in the world.
+After some contemplation we realize that nearly all ego is foolishness, and is actually detrimental to ourselves and others around us.
 It is especially dangerous when found in persons who hold power.